awsdocs/aws-codebuild-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 --------

-A new console design is available for this service\.
-Although the procedures in this guide were written for the older version of the console, you will find many of the concepts and basic procedures in this guide still apply\.
+ The procedures in this guide support the new console design\.
+If you choose to use the older version of the console, you will find many of the concepts and basic procedures in this guide still apply\.
+To access help in the new console, choose the information icon\.

 --------